-Procedures under local anaesthetic usually takes place in the Dentist’s rooms, and can be performed with or without oral sedatives, nitrous oxide sedation or intravenous sedation.
-Local anaesthetic will remove any pain sensation, however people are still aware of pressure and pushing (less so if sedated).
+Procedures under local anaesthetic usually take place in the Dentist’s rooms and can be performed with or without oral sedatives, nitrous oxide sedation or intravenous sedation.
+A local anaesthetic will remove any pain sensation, however, people are still aware of pressure and pushing (less so if sedated).

 The alternative option is wisdom teeth removal under general anaesthetic in a private hospital setting.
 Many people opt for a general anaesthetic so that they can sleep through the procedure and be totally unaware of any part of the experience.

 For more information on sleep dentistry click here.

 In order for your Dentist to make a recommendation on whether you or your child should undergo wisdom teeth removal, a full mouth x-ray (OPG) will be required to assess the position, level of development and likelihood of normal eruption.
 Your Dentist will then be able to provide you with appropriate treatment options along with an estimate of associated costs.